Edinburgh Festival Fringe: Ticket prices

 Fringe show flyers and posters compete for space on a High Street phone booth.

-In the mid-1990s, only the occasional top show charged £10 per seat, while the average price was £5–£7; in 2006, prices were frequently over £10, and reached £20 for the first time in 2006, for a one-hour show.
+In the mid-1990s, only the occasional top show charged £10 per seat, while the average price was £5–£7; in 2006, prices were frequently more than £10, and reached £20 for the first time in 2006, for a one-hour show.
 Reasons people put forward for the increases include: increasing costs of hiring large venues, theatre licences and related costs—and the price of accommodation, which is expensive for performers as well as for audiences.

 In the early 21st century, two organisations — the Free Fringe and The Laughing Horse Free Edinburgh Fringe Festival — introduced free entry shows that collect donations at the end of each performance.
-22 shows came under this banner in 2005, growing rapidly to over 600 in 2011.
+22 shows came under this banner in 2005, growing rapidly to more than 600 in 2011.
 There was also the "pay what you can" model of the Forest Fringe, and "Pay What You Want" as introduced by Bob Slayer's Heroes of Fringe discussed above.

 Costs to performers

 Putting on a show at the Fringe with the big venues can be costly to performers, due to registration fees, venue hire, cost of accommodation, and travel to Edinburgh.
 In recent years, venue costs and the need for expensive marketing have been increasingly challenged by Free and other Independent venues.
 There is a change happening at the Fringe and performers can increasingly negotiate with the big venues.
-The festival is also a networking opportunity, training ground or springboard for future career advancement, and exciting and fun for performers as well as spectators.